 It doesn’t surprise me that content remains an important topic for marketers in 2021; it will continue to be a hot topic in 2022.
 Given that content continues to be important, what about email marketing?
 Is email marketing dead?

 Ann Handley: We focus on what we want to say and all the amazing things that we want to talk to our audience about.
 But I think that’s the wrong way to think about an email newsletter.
-It’s not about the news.
-It’s about the letter.
-It’s about that opportunity you have to speak directly to one person at one time, and that’s a very powerful place.
+It’s not about the news, it’s about the letter.
+Also, it’s about that opportunity you have to speak directly to one person at one time, and that’s a very powerful place.

 The other reason why I believe so strongly in why we should use that and respect that space differently is because email is the only place where the audience and not the algorithms are in control.
 And you know what I mean by that is you can, you can fight with Facebook, you can throw money at Facebook to, you know, to get your content in front of the eyeballs of the people who matter most.
 Or you can have your relationship that you’re nurturing on your own with your email newsletter.